 Exercise results in a good night’s sleep and benefits your body and mind.
 Experts say that they have solid evidence that exercise helps you fall asleep more quickly and improve sleep quality.

 Interestingly, moderate aerobic exercise increases the amount of slow-wave sleep we get.
-Slow-wave sleep refers to the deep sleep where your mind and body get a chance to rejuvenate.
+Slow-wave sleep refers to deep sleep where your mind and body get a chance to rejuvenate.
 Likewise, slow-wave sleep helps stabilize your mood and destress your mind, a process essential for naturally transitioning to sleep.

 The best time to exercise

-Exercising close to bedtime at night is the best time to do exercise to get a good night’s sleep.
+Exercising close to bedtime at night is the best time to exercise to get a good night’s sleep.
 Aerobic exercises help the body release endorphins.
 These chemicals create a lot of activity in the brain, and they help keep people awake, so it is good to exercise at least one to two hours before going to bed, giving your brain time to wind down.

 Likewise, exercise raises the core body temperature.
 Elevation in the core body temperature signals the body clock that it’s just time to be awake.
 After 30 to 90 minutes, the core body temperature starts to fall.
 The decrease in body temperature helps to facilitate sleepiness.